yamilvindas/LQ-KNN_DataAnnotation/README.md

 * Then, using the hyper-parameters chosen in the previous step, you can propagate the labels from the samples of *L* to the samples of *U*.

 It is also possible to directly propagate the labels from *L* to *U* for different value sof the hyper-parameters and train your supervised models using a robust loss function as shown in the submitted paper (however, in this case you do not have an estimation of the annotation error).

+## VI) Contact

+If you need help to use our repository or if you find any bugs, do not hesitate to contact us: <yamil.vindas@creatis.insa-lyon.fr>